SKS: Design

 While early (1949–50) Soviet models had spring-loaded firing pins, which held the pin away from cartridge primers until struck by the action's hammer, most variants of the SKS have a free-floating firing pin within the bolt.
 Because of this design, care must be taken during cleaning (especially after long storage packed in cosmoline) to ensure that the firing pin can freely move and does not stick in the forward position within the bolt.
 SKS firing pins that are stuck in the forward position have been known to cause accidental "slamfires" (the rifle firing on its own, without pulling the trigger and often without being fully locked).
 This behavior is less likely with the hard primer military-spec ammo for which the SKS was designed, but as with any rifle, users should properly maintain their firearms.
-For collectors, slamfires are more likely when the bolt still has remnants of cosmoline embedded in it that retards firing pin movement.
+For collectors, slamfires are more likely when the bolt still has remnants of cosmoline embedded in it that retard firing pin movement.
 As it is triangular in cross section with only one way to properly insert it (notches up), slamfires can also result if the firing pin is inserted in one of the other two orientations.

 In most variants (Yugoslav models being the most notable exception), the barrel is chrome-lined for increased wear and heat tolerance from sustained fire and to resist corrosion from chlorate-primed corrosive ammunition, as well as to facilitate cleaning.
 Chrome bore lining is common in military rifles.
-Although it can diminish precision, its effect on practical accuracy in a rifle of this type is limited.
+Although it can diminish accuracy, the effect in a rifle of this type is limited.

 The front sight has a hooded post.
 The rear sight is an open notch type which is adjustable for elevation from 100 to 1000 m.
 There is also an all-purpose "battle" setting on the sight ladder (marked "П", for "Прямой выстрел", meaning "Straight shot"), set for 300 m.
 This is attained by moving the elevation slide to the rear of the ladder as far as it will go.
-The Yugoslav M59/66A1 has folddown luminous sights for use when firing under poor light conditions, while the older M59 and M59/66 do not.

 All military SKSs have a bayonet attached to the underside of the barrel, which is extended and retracted via a spring-loaded hinge.
 Both blade and spike bayonets were produced.
 Spike bayonets were used on the 1949 Tula Russian SKS-45, the Chinese Type 56 from mid 1964 onward, and the Albanian Model 561.
-The Yugoslavian-made M59/66 and M59/66A1 variants are the only SKS models with an integral grenade launching attachment.
+The bayonet on the SKS in both the closed/deployed positions also serve to apply tension on the (otherwise free floating) cleaning rod to keep it firmly in place.